badshah400/tartex/README.md

 -----

-TarTeX is a command-line utility to generate a tarball including all (non-system) source files needed to compile your LaTeX project.
+TarTeX is a command-line utility to generate a tarball including all required — but no more! — (non-system) source files to (re)compile your LaTeX project elsewhere.

 **Table of Contents**